Social Justice Action Teams

 - Create a process to integrate new members as they come on board

-- A mid-project 10-minute presentation giving details, challenges and successes
+- 10-minute 3-week and 6-week 10-minute progress report gives details, challenges and successes

 - Weekly coaching by a Social Justice Hub staff member

-- Additional suggested Action Team processes are noted here.
+- Additional suggested Action Team initial steps to get going are noted here.

 - Hands-on experiences working on social justice issues of interest

-- Experiences in goal-setting, budgeting, event planning, collaboration, teamwork, leading, creating agendas, running meetings, critical analysis, and much more
+- Experience in goal-setting, budgeting, event planning, collaboration, teamwork, leading, creating agendas, running meetings, critical analysis, and much more

 - Up to $250 to cover approved expenses related to supporting the Action Team, such as room/AV costs, materials, software and related items